MDR EUDAMED, how to prepare your spreadsheet templates.

 - Avoid duplication of data.

-- Some elements allow you to add multiple entries e.g. Critical warnings, storage and handling etc. Put this data in a tab specific for this data.
+- Some elements allow you to add multiple entries e.g. Critical warnings, storage and handling etc. And place where multiple entries are possible, create a specific tab for this data.

 - Any element that allows for multiple languages is data that should be in its own tab.